-Related requirements: 13.2-A, 13.2-B
+Voting system configuration files can include operating system and voting system application configuration files.
+These files can have a large impact on how the voting system functions and what election logic is being used.
+Therefore, accidental or malicious modification can have a large impact on the system and access to these files should be restricted to authorized individuals.

-Applies to: Votecapture and tabulation system
+Applies to: Vote-capture and tabulation system

+Related requirements: 11.2.1-A – Ensuring authorized access

 13.1.1-B – Authentication to access configuration file on EMS

 The EMS must uniquely authenticate individuals associated with the role of system administrator before allowing them to access and modify EMS configuration files.